OWF/owf2013/pages/en/news/CFP/index.md

 ## 2013 Themes

-### Think: *Make it Happen!*
+### THINK: *Make it Happen!*

-Think will be held over the course of the two first days, and will outline the major role of Free and Open-Source Software in the digital economy.
+THINK will be held over the course of the two first days, and will outline the major role of Free and Open-Source Software in the digital economy.
 The "Make it Happen!" baseline sums up the focus on building a successful free and open-source strategy, from a technological and commercial standpoint.

 The opening day format will differ from the previous editions as talks will happen in a single-track schedule in the largest auditorium.
 This enables us to concentrate on having the best schedule in a unique plenary session, dedicated to decision-makers in the private and public sectors.
 Talks will be more concise and will be followed byt the Think tanks and workshops that will be held on the second day.